Ranushka/omdb_frontend/README.md

 ## Features

-- Users can search for a title
+- users can search for a title
-- Filter by content type
+- filter by content type
 - date rage is not supoted by the API
 - view movie details
 - toggle titles to a watchlist (This is by utilizing localstorage)